angelo-swe/claude-status-bar/README.md

 <br>

 Signed and notarized.
 Open it, drag the app to Applications, launch once.
-See [Install](#install) for details.

 ---